Peter-L-SVK/simple-life/README.md

   - Multi-core being updates using Rayon
   - Thread-safe food management
   - Configurable thread count
-  - By default utilizing all cores regadless of their number
+  - By default utilizing all of CPU threads and cores regardless of their number

 ## Stats Panel Information